A comprehensive guide with examples, the benefits, and best practices so you can support your remote and hybrid employees, wherever they live.

 If you're looking for more information, we wrote an in-depth guide to set up a lifestyle spending account here.

-Below is a list of the more common:
+Below is a list of popular stipend categories:

 Generally, work-from-home stipends are considered taxable income.